Abrams Falls - Cades Cove

 The Great Smoky Mountains National Park is the nation's most visited National Park.
 It encompasses more than 800 square miles - over 1/2 million acres - in the Blue Ridge Mountains of western North Carolina and eastern Tennessee.
 The park's biological diversity is truly amazing.
 Over 10,000 species of plants and animals have been documented and scientists believe another 90,000 may live in the park just waiting to be discovered!
 The park has over 800 miles of hiking trails that range from easy nature walks to difficult long range hikes that require backpacking and overnight camping.
 Many of these trails follow beautiful streams with clear and cold cascading waters.

 Here's the official Great Smoky Mountain National Park site where you'll find more info on what to do, where to stay, park maps and other goodies.
-Here is the official park map PDF file.
+Here is the page where you can download the official park maps as PDF files.
+If you plan to do a lot of hiking in the Smokies, you should get the NatGeo Trails Illustrated map of the park at your favorite retailer or pick one up at one of the visitor centers in the park.
 Do not rely only on your vehicle GPS system for directions.
 Have a paper map as a back up.
-These printed maps are also available for free at many locations around the park.
-Here is the official trail map for the park.
-Look over the rules and regulations carefully.
+Look over the rules and regulations of the park carefully.
 One thing that people don't realize is that dogs are not allowed on the trails!
 If this is a deal breaker, you should consider the Pisgah National Forest and Nantahala National Forest in western North Carolina.
-There are miles and miles of trails - and dogs are allowed on the trails although they must be on a leash.
+There are miles and miles of trails and plenty of waterfalls in these beautiful forests - and dogs are allowed on the trails although they must be on a leash.
 You can also visit this section of nationalparked.com for more photos and info on the park.

 The park is divided into sections or areas as you can see from the park map.
 Below I've listed the areas that have named waterfalls.
 Not all of the areas have waterfalls, but they all have great trails where you will find beautiful scenery.
 Check the trail map for other possibilities which will probably less crowded.
 Look for trails near streams and you may discover smaller waterfalls and cascades others don't see.
 In the summer months, the popular waterfalls and trails will be very crowded.
 Go early if you want some privacy and for some of the best photo ops.
 A vast majority of the tourists don't get to the parking areas before 10AM :)